-I wish I had taken even more pictures of my garden this year had I known we were going to have to move…for the pictures I am sharing below are half of what is there and I will miss it all.
+I wish I had taken even more pictures of my garden this year had I known we were going to have to move…for the pictures I am sharing below are only half of what is there and I will miss it all.

 I am not ready to even talk about it, because it truly hurts too much to even think of, my garden started the moment I moved to our old house, nearly 8 years ago and changed my life.